-For freelance travel writers, getting published is an ongoing process.
+Getting published is the main objective for freelance travel writers.
 Every article you write needs to be published somewhere, so you need solid systems in place to do it quickly, efficiently, and successfully.

-This page is written to lead you to a variety of articles on this website having to do with getting your stories published.
-The articles go beyond the basic query letter, although that’s certainly one of the topics.
+Here you'll find links to a variety of articles on the website (PitchTravelWrite.com) having to do with getting your stories published.

 Getting your articles published means learning about how to do certain things, like finding the right publications, and having strategies to get more sales leads.

-If this seems like a lot of things to learn, take it one page at a time.
-Bookmark this page.
-Study one or two pages a day, try out the different techniques, and in no time at all you’ll understand what it takes to get your articles published successfully.
+Start with these articles about selling your articles and how to get published.
+Try out the different techniques, and in no time at all you’ll understand what it takes to get your articles published successfully.

-Writing for newspapers is more difficult than it used to be, but here are some newspaper sales leads and advice about travel writing for newspapers.
+Writing for newspapers is more difficult than it used to be, but I wrote an article about where you still can look for opportunities.

 New travel writers often begin by writing Front of Book (FOB) articles for magazines.
-This article explains what FOB articles are, along with my advice about writing these kinds of articles.
+If you want to know what an FOB article is, along with my advice about writing these kinds of articles, the link is below.

 For most publications, there are writer’s guidelines to follow if you want your work accepted by the publisher.
 These guidelines are important and can be found in a variety of ways.
 The important part is to read the guidelines and follow them for each publication who might be interested in publishing your story.

 is one more way to get your stories published.
 It’s sometimes easy to

 get your foot in the door if you go about it just the right way.
 And